JasmeetSinghBali/Microservices/nest_microserv_monorepo/otc-desk/README.md

 ref: ticket-generation controller

-> # Imp : Step-14 handling ack for the messages in rabbit mq to avoid re-replaying the old messages.
+> # Imp : Step-14 📝 handling ack for the messages in rabbit mq to avoid re-replaying the old messages.

 - since if we set ack:false then their is a manual requirement to acknowledge the messages in rabbitmq

 - ref: rmq.service.ts where a ack() that will acknowledge the existing messages that are read are take of the queue

 - further inject the rabbit mq service to use manual ack() inside of the ticket-generation.controller.ts

+- **ref: deaa8149d42dbb336ceb30d0778af47ae9b91a9c & 8fda433dc8bc6f25ada7b13dfd5f7d471f8b82ec**

+> # Step -15 setting up authentication to system auth(microservice) (JWT approach) ref: https://docs.nestjs.com/security/authentication

+- for user when they create orders
+- & to authenticate the microservices so that all messages recieved have authentication on them and their is protected comms b/w microservices.

+                  # at otc_desk level
+                  # add
+                  @nestjs/jwt @nestjs/passport bcrypt cookie-parser passport passport-jwt passport-local
+                  # add dev depend as -D
+                  @types/cookie-parser @types/passport-jwt @types/passport-local

+- ref: otc_desk -> apps-> auth-> src

+- jwt strategy is used by rabbit mq to authenticate request and then get details of the refference user with it, while local strategy used for simple email and password login